 Gravel and adventure bikes have gone very quickly from the latest craze to a significant part of most bike companies' ranges.
-These bikes are tailored for long-distance comfort, with disc brakes, big tyre clearance and geometry honed to excel both on the road and off, whether it's a gravel, forest or dirt track.
-Find out which on might be best for you by reading on....
+These bikes are tailored for long-distance comfort, with disc brakes, big tyre clearance and geometry honed to excel both on the road and off, whether it's gravel, forest or dirt track.
+Find out which one might be best for you by reading on....

 Let's start with the basics......

 Gravel bikes are descended from touring bikes, endurance bikes and cyclo-cross bikes, gravel/adventure bikes are go-almost-anywhere machines for riders who want to explore and race on dirt roads, and ride tarmac to get there.

 Disc brakes allow frame clearances for fatter tyres, making for a bike that can cope with a very wide range of surfaces and that points & laughs at potholes.

 With even the tiniest lanes infested with motor traffic, gravel bikes get you properly away from dangerous drivers.

 At the adventure end of the spectrum, these are the rugged successors to traditional long-distance touring bikes.